hotosm/.github/profile/README.md

 - While we are able to maintain the day-to-day operations of the cluster, we really require support on **packaging our tools** using Helm charts and other means.
 - If you have experience writing and maintaining installable packages for Kubernetes, please reach out!

+### Translations: ChatMap

+- We're asking asking for your help to have [ChatMap](https://chatmap.hotosm.org) (the app for converting chats to maps) in more languages!
+- Currently available in English, Spanish, Portuguese and German.
+- These are the texts that need to be translated from English: https://github.com/hotosm/chatmap/blob/master/src/int/en.json
+- Other translations can be found here: https://github.com/hotosm/chatmap/tree/master/src/int
+- You can help by posting your translations in the #chatmap Slack channel or by creating a PR in GitHub if you’re more tech-savvy.

+> [!IMPORTANT]
+The ChatMappers will be eternally grateful!